 Another fireplace themed family dinner idea is to cook Hobo packs of food in the fireplace.

-If you don’t have a wood-burning fireplace at home, you can cook your fireside suppers outdoors in a fire pit.
+If you don’t have a wood-burning fireplace at home, you can cook your fireside suppers outdoors in a fire pit for the same type of experience for this themed family dinner night.

 Dinner conversation ideas for Fireside Suppers: